 Geneva, Switzerland, 21 January 2019

-The International Telecommunication Union is organizing an open workshop on Artificial Intelligence, Machine Learning and Security to be held on 21 January 2019 in ITU Headquarters in Geneva, Switzerland.
-The workshop will be held one day before the meeting of ITU-T Study Group 17 on Security that will take place on 22-30 January 2019 in the same venue.
+The International Telecommunication Union organized an open workshop on Artificial Intelligence, Machine Learning and Security held on 21 January 2019 in ITU Headquarters in Geneva, Switzerland.
+The workshop was held one day before the meeting of ITU-T Study Group 17 on Security which took place on 22-30 January 2019 in the same venue.

 Artificial Intelligence (AI) and Machine Learning (ML) technologies are advancing at a remarkable speed and lead to many widely beneficial applications, ranging from machine translation to medical image analysis.